bensheldon/good_job/README.md

       OtherJob.perform_later
     end

-    # When these jobs have finished, it will enqueue your `MyBatchCallbackJob.perform_later(batch, params)`
+    # When these jobs have finished, it will enqueue your `MyBatchCallbackJob.perform_later(batch, context)`
     class MyBatchCallbackJob < ApplicationJob
       # Callback jobs must accept a `batch` and `context` argument
       def perform(batch, context)